premkumark2005/SCT_WD_3/README.md

 # Tic-Tac-Toe Web Application

-This project is part of my Skill Craft Technology internship (Task 3) and showcases a dynamic and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+This project is a Tic Tac Toe Application that showcases a dynamic and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
 Players can enjoy the game by challenging a friend or playing against the computer.

 # Features:
 Interactive Gameplay: A 3x3 grid that responds to user clicks for a smooth experience.